Skip to content

 • Long-term care centers

-How to become a Quality Improvement Nurse
+How to become a quality improvement nurse

 Pass the NCLEX-RN.

-Take continuing education courses in healthcare technology and quality improvement.
+Work as a Registered Nurse, taking continuing education courses in healthcare technology and quality improvement.

-You’re ready to work as a Quality Improvement Nurse.
+You’re ready to work as a quality improvement nurse!

-Become a member of a Quality Improvement Nurse organization to find career opportunities, learn from your colleagues, and support the profession.
+Become a member of a quality improvement nurse organization to find career opportunities, learn from your colleagues, and support the profession.